alainwolf/DHANE/README.md

 Its easy to shoot yourself in the foot with TLSA entries, and render your **services unusable** and **all of your mail undeliverable**.

-After that has happened, it will take at minimum the TTL of your DNS records, to pull the bullet out of your foot again.
+After that has happened, it will take at minimum the TTL of your DNS records, to pull the bullet out of your foot again and stop the bleeding.

-Please, try it first with some inexistent or unimportant services.
+Please, try this first at home, with some inexistent or unimportant services.

 ## Requirements

-### A DNSSEC Enabled Domain
-DNSSEC is mandatory for DANE and TLSA.

 ### PowerDNS Authoritative Server
 Since I use PowerDNS myself, its written for its command and control utility.
 The script call **pdnsutil** to create the records in DNS.
 But it should mot be to difficult adapt it for other utilities.
+It also uses **dig** for DNS queuries.

 ## Installation
 Call it in your dehydrated [hook script](https://github.com/lukas2511/dehydrated/blob/master/docs/examples/hook.sh) with the **deploy_cert()** and maybe also **unchanged_cert()** hook.